EfranaOD/web-tech/01-mini-projects/01-sign-up/README.md

 1. Open `index.html` in a browser.
 2. Fill in all required fields.
 3. Submit to see the success message.

 ---

+**Note:**
+The CSS was borrowed from a template to speed up UI setup.
+All core logic and functionality were implemented by me.

+---